 Now more than ever, we need people of all ages to advocate for the arts in all its forms.
 We hope this exhibition inspires you to do so!

 The Young Artists Gallery Takeover exhibition is organized by the Youth & Family Outreach (YFO) program at Waterfall Arts.
-YFO is made possible by local business sponsors The Green Store and VeloInk.
-Additional support is provided by foundations such as the Kennedy Family Foundation, Anonimo, the Davis Family Foundation, and the Maine Arts Commission, as well as individual donors.
+YFO is made possible by local business sponsors Little River Veterinary Hospital, Bangor Savings Bank, and the Green Store.
+Additional support is provided by foundations such as the Maine Arts Commission, as well as individual donors.